caceres-lab/GeONTIpe/README.md

   - Inversion_detection: Equivalent to the -z parameter of minimap2.
 (Default: 400,100)
   - SV_detection: Equivalent to the -r parameter of minimap2.
 (Default: 100,1000)
   - Mapq_filter: Filtering of reads based on mapping quality.
 (Default: 20)
-  - Flanking_region: Additional sequence added upstream and downstream using the breakpoint coordinates as a reference.
-Higher complexity regions may require more flanking sequences.
-For high-complexity regions a values of 50000-100000 are recommended.
-For low complex or simple inversions, values of 10000 or less should be enough.
-(Default: 100000)
+  - Flanking_region: Additional sequence added upstream and downstream using the breakpoint coordinates as reference.
+For high-complexity regions or inversiones mediated by inverted repeats, values of 50,000-100,000 are recommended.
+For low-complexity regions, values of 10,000-50,000 are sufficient.
+(Default: 100,000)
   - Extra_region: Additional sequence used to assess the uniqueness of generated probes.
 Should be adjusted based on read type (e.g., ONT, PacBio Hi-fi).
 Longer reads require more extra region.
 (Default: 500000)
   - Size_probes: Size of the generated probes.
-Adjust based on base quality; higher for low-quality bases (ONT reads) and lower for high-quality bases (PacBio Hi-fi).
-Range of 100-500 bp for ONT, 100-300 bp for PacBio Hi-fi.
+Adjust based on base quality; higher size is needed in reads with low-quality bases.
+Range of 250-500 bp for ONT, 100-300 bp for PacBio Hi-fi.
 (Default: 300)
   - Overlap_probes: Overlap between each tested probe.
 (Default: 275)
   - Min_uni_seq: Amount of sequence not classified as mobile elements.
 Lower values increase the likelihood of non-specific probes affecting genotyping.
 (Default: 70)
   - Task: Parameter -task for blast.
 (Default: megablast)
   - Coverage_of_probes: Parameter -qcov_hsp_perc for blast.
 (Default: 90)
   - Identity_probe: Parameter -perc_identity for blast.
 (Default: 85)
   - Major_allele_proportion: Proportion of reads with the same orientation to consider as a unique allele.
-(Default: 0.95)
+(Default: 0.85)
   - Minor_allele_proportion: Proportion of reads of the minor allele required to be considered a real allele.
 (Default: 0.15)
   - Low_confidence_proportion: Proportion of reads of the minor allele to consider inconclusive genotypes.
 Used together with Minor_allele_proportion for inconclusive genotype thresholds.
 If low_confidence_proportion is the same value as minor_allele_proportion, not low-confident genotypes will be generated (Default: 0.05)
   - Difference_respect_expected: Minimum percentage difference to consider an additional structural variant.
-Higher values are needed for reads with more errors.
-Recommendations: for ONT, 0.01-0.05 for PacBio Hi-Fi.
-(Default: 0.05)
+Higher values are needed for reads with more errors.(Default: 0.05)
   - Minimum_size_SVs: Minimum size of detection of structural variants.
-(Default: 100)
+(Default: 200)
   - Ratio_to_split_SV: Percentage difference to determine if two similar found structural variants should be classified as one or two.
 (Default: 0.1)
   - Quality_by_base: Minimum quality at each base when using samtools mpileup.
 Higher values extract fewer but more likely correct bases.
 (Default: 1)
   - Min_freq_snps: Minimum frequency of the minor allele found by SNPs.
 (Default: 0.15)